big-unibo/big-unibo.github.io/README.md

 - The static pages are generated in the _site folder; thus, just copy/paste the content of the _site folder to the webserver
   - To deploy, the site must be *built*, not *served*!
+  - CI is implemented through Travis; after a push, just run the ```update-big-website.sh``` script on the webserver to pull the built website and deploy it

 ## Biblio plugin